nikitaDanilenko/functionalKleene/src/KleeneAlgebra.md

 regular expressions to be equal iff they describe the same language.
-In theory one can define a function `language :: Regular a -> Set [a]` (where `Set` is some sort of set representation) and then define an `Eq` instance for regular expressions.
-Unfortunately, this definition would not terminate as soon as the regular expression contained the star operation of a non-zero element.
+In theory one can define a function `language :: Regular a -> Set [a]` (where `Set` is some sort of set representation) and then define an `Eq` instance for regular expressions according to the above definition.
+Unfortunately, this definition would not terminate as soon as the regular expression contained the star operation of a non-zero and non-one element.
 Since we don't require any of the algebraic rules in the implementation, we omit this definition.
+Still, need to implement some algebraic rules concerning the constants to (greatly!) improve the performance in case of the Kleene closure computation of a matrix.
+In particular, we deal with recognising `star one = one` and `star zero = one` as well as the neutrality of `one` with respect to `(.*.)`, the neutrality of `zero` with respect to `(.+.)` and the annihilation property of `zero` with respect to `(.*.)`.

 ``` {.haskell}
 instance IdempotentSemiring (Regular a) where